c2d7fa/jonasforth/README.md

     $ cat sys.f example.f | ./main

+## Running with UEFI

+We are currently in the process of implementing support for running without Linux, by instead relying on UEFI.
+Eventually, this will be the only supported method of running the interpreter, but currently the UEFI-related code is isolated in the `uefi/` directory and does not yet contain an implementation of the main program.

+You should have the following dependencies installed (assuming Arch Linux):

+    $ pacman -S qemu ovmf

+To run a UEFI shell inside qemu, cd to `uefi/` and run:

+    $ make run

 # Notes on implementation

 This is my summary of the most important parts of